- Fall Deadline: Friday, October 28, 2022 by 5pm

 - Scoring Guidelines (DOC)

 Pilot Research Grants (PRG) provide seed funds to develop new proposals deemed likely to attract external funding.
 They primarily support recently appointed faculty; those entering a new research area in which they do not have significant external funding; and scholarly work in disciplines in which external support is limited.
 In all cases, the goal is to submit a proposal for external funding.

 Funds up to $10K can be requested for research supplies, maintenance of essential equipment, travel, or technical personnel.
 Applicants must demonstrate that travel, if budgeted, is essential to the project, and a departmental matching contribution or cost sharing to cover some of the travel costs is encouraged.
 Defrayal of professional society dues is not allowed.

-All PRGs are subject to the Terms and Conditions for Internal Awards.
+All PRGs are subject to the Terms and Conditions for Internal Awards (DOC).
 The project period is 1 year, with the possibility of a 1-year, no-cost extension.
 When awarded, the grants manager will establish an account and disburse the funds on the written authority of the investigator or a designated representative.
 Any balance unexpended at the grant’s expiration will be returned to ORSP, unless an extension (without additional funds) is requested in writing 10 days prior to the grant’s end date.

 Projects awarded during the fall competition will begin no earlier than January 1 and no later than February 1.
 Projects awarded during the spring competition will begin no earlier than June 1 and no later than July 1.

 Final Report: The abstract from a submitted external proposal that resulted from the PRG must be submitted to ORSP as a final report.